artem-istranin/system-design-sandbox/sixt/SIXT.md

 2. Ride time and distance must be accurate (for distance it means continuous GPS location tracking).
 3. Our main goal for the AI model is to achieve the highest accuracy in demand forecasting.
 For the inference (on the API level) this model takes location and day as main inputs for the inference and outputs the most likely locations for start of new rides per hour for the next day.
-    - System must track where and when the rides were booked.
-    - MLOps pipeline must ensure continuous model performance monitoring and improvement.
+MLOps pipeline must ensure continuous model performance monitoring and improvement.

 ## Design Considerations